Runeov/HTML-CSS-Course-Assignment/README.md

 **Project Overview**

-Responsive Layout: Built with Flexbox and CSS Grids to look good on all screen sizes.
+**Responsive Layout**: Built with Flexbox and CSS Grids to look good on all screen sizes.

-Semantic HTML: Code is meaningful and clean for better readability and structure.
+**Semantic HTML**: Code is meaningful and clean for better readability and structure.

-DRY CSS: Stylesheets are written to avoid repetition and are easy to maintain.
+**DRY CSS:** Stylesheets are written to avoid repetition and are easy to maintain.

-Accessibility: Follows WCAG guidelines to ensure the site is user-friendly for everyone.
+**Accessibility**: Follows WCAG guidelines to ensure the site is user-friendly for everyone.

-Unique SEO Tags: Each page has its own meta description, title, and h1 for SEO.
+**Unique SEO Tags**: Each page has its own meta description, title, and h1 for SEO.

 Usage
 Download or clone the repository.